 Note: This entry was initially written for Level 2 cadets at the 540 Golden Hawks Squadron.
+See other posts in this series.

 Ready for some rocket science?